kubemq-io/kubemq-targets/README.md

 ### Target

-Target is an external service which expose an API allowing to interact and serve his functionalists with other services.
+Target is an external service that exposes an API allowing to interact and serve his functionalists with other services.

-Targets can be Cache systems such as Redis and Memcached, SQL Databases such Postgres and MySql and event an HTTP generic Rest interface.
+Targets can be Cache systems such as Redis and Memcached, SQL Databases such as Postgres and MySql, and event an HTTP generic Rest interface.

-KubeMQ Targets integrate each one of the supported targets and serve requests based on the request data.
+KubeMQ Targets integrate each one of the supported targets and service requests based on the request data.

 A list of supported targets is below.